Canto-Network/Canto/x/liquidstaking/spec/04_messages.md

 }
 ```

-**msg is failed if:**
+Message fails if:

 - `msg.Amount` is not a bond denom
 - `msg.Amount` is not multiple of ChunkSize tokens
-- If there are no paired chunks
+- no paired chunks available
-- If chunks to liquid unstake is bigger than paired chunks
+- number of chunks to liquid unstake is bigger than the number of paired chunks
-- The balance of msg sender(=Delegator) does not have enough amount of ls tokens corresponding value of `msg.Amount`
+- balance of msg sender(=delegator) does not have enough amount of lsTokens corresponding value of `msg.Amount`

 ## Insurance

 ### MsgProvideInsurance

 Provide insurance to cover slashing penalties for chunks and to receive commission.
-* 9% of chunk size tokens is recommended for the `msg.Amount`.
+* **recommended** to use 9% of the chunk size tokens for the `msg.Amount`.
-* 7% is minimum collateral for the chunk size tokens.
-If the collateral is less than 5.75% of chunk size tokens,
+* **minimum** collateral is 7% of a chunk size.
-then the insurance will be unpaired and the provider will not receive commission.
-* The fee rate + Validator(msg.ValidatorAddress)'s fee rate must be less than 50%.
+* Sum of insurance fee rate and corresponding validator's commission rate must be less than 50%.

 ```go
 type MsgProvideInsurance struct {